 Insomnia usually has some other cause like anxiety, concussion, seizures, trauma or hypersensitivity.
 Sleep is frequently the first thing neurofeedback addresses.

 Anxiety driven OCD symptoms tend to subside as part of the overall process.

 Autism Spectrum Disorder

 Includes all ages, high functioning or not.
-Can be very helpful to assist with self regulation and self monitoring.
-Appropriate reaction to stressful situations, emotional reactivity, impulse control, focus, and avoidance of extreme behavior tends to improve markedly.
+Can be helpful to assist with self regulation and self monitoring.
+Appropriate reaction to stressful situations, emotional reactivity, impulse control, focus, and avoidance of extreme behavior tends to improve.

 Sensory Processing Disorder

 Can help with self monitoring, self regulation, anxiety and temper.
-Hypersensitivity to the environment tends to decrease dramatically.
-A little neurofeedback is often all it takes to help them thrive.
+Environmental hypersensitivity tends to decrease.
+Neurofeedback is often all it takes to help them thrive.